stef-writes/basicCICD/README.md

 2. Commit and push your code to your GitHub repository: https://github.com/stef-writes/basicCICD.git
 3. The CI pipeline will be set up in the next step.

+## Part 3: Continuous Delivery (CD)

+### Deliverables
+- **Updated .github/workflows/main.yml**: Now includes a Deploy stage after tests pass.
+- **Explanation**: The Deploy stage is currently a placeholder that simulates deployment.
+In a real scenario, this is where you would add commands to copy files to a server, trigger a Docker deployment, or use a cloud provider's CLI.
+- **Screenshot**: (To be added) showing the Deploy stage running successfully in GitHub Actions.

+### How deployment is automated
+After the build and test stages pass, the Deploy stage runs automatically.
+This is where you would automate the deployment of your application to your infrastructure (e.g., using Docker, SSH, or a cloud provider).
+For demonstration, the workflow currently just echoes deployment steps.

 ---

 Further deliverables and instructions for CI/CD will be added as we progress.